InfiniteVerma/rrpc/README.md

 V3.5
  - [ ] Proper error handling
  - [ ] Refactor.
 Try to understand more about designing code in rust.
- - [ ] Findw hy rustfmt doesn't work via ::Command
+ - [ ] Find why rustfmt doesn't work via ::Command

 V4
  - [x] Read from a .txt file and write to a .rs file